mschlenker/lesslinux-builder/README.md

 **Legacy: Yellow** Build with `--legacy` - this uses headers and kernels from the 3.18.x LTS series.

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
-Building and running with 3.18.x is tested.
+Building and running with 3.19.x is tested.
 The kernel configuration is now based on Ubuntus kernel.
 Cmake 3.0.2, libpng 1.6, Boost and LLVM 3.5.0 has been moved here.

-**Unstable: Green** Build with `--unstable`. pkg_content has been updated to match.
-Unstable kernels are based on Ubuntus config and testing has started!
-Cairo Dock is back to 3.3.2 since 3.4.0 does not show an application menu.
-See http://blog.lesslinux.org/minor-update-to-unstable-fresh-firefox-and-thunderbird-fixed-usb-boot/
+**Unstable: Red** Build with `--unstable`.
+Incomplete!

 ## Checking out